How to Create Your Own Window Cleaning Solution

 - For stubborn spots, use fine 000 steel wool.
 This is great for targeting hard water stains that normal washing won’t get rid of.

 - Don’t wash windows that are in direct sunlight.
 Windows heat up quickly when exposed to sunlight.
 This can cause the water to evaporate before you’ve finished washing the windows and haven’t had a chance to wipe them off.
+You’ll end up putting in all the work for clean windows, but you’ll be left with streaked glass.

 - Wash windows on one side left to right.
 Then wash the other side top to bottom.
 This will let you see if you’ve missed spots on one side.

-These tips and tricks will definitely improve your window cleaning abilities.
+This window cleaning solution and these window washing tips and tricks will definitely improve your window cleaning abilities.
 Hopefully, this will take away some of the pain and trouble you’ve had in the past from cleaning windows.
 Now when you hear that voice inside your head telling you to clean your windows, you’ll be better prepared to take on the task.